gecio/gecio.github.io/docs/_optimist/guided_tour/step09/index.en.md

 To be able to access a VM, you need to assign it to least one security group.

-While you can add all access rules into a single security group, it is recmmended using a separate security group for each service.
+While you can add all access rules to a single security group, we recmmend using a separate security group for each service.

-## How-to
+## Create a Security Group

 The base command for creating a security group is `openstack security group create`, for example: